Building regulations are a set of standards for building work that protect the safety, health and welfare of people in and around built environments.

 You will need to submit plans of the work, where necessary, and the correct fee.

-Once your application is submitted a surveyor will visit the property to ascertain the extent of the works completed and request to inspect certain elements of the construction.
+Once your application is validated you will receive an acknowledgement advising you how to book a visit from our surveyor to ascertain the extent of the works completed and inspect certain elements of the construction.
 Once these elements have been exposed for inspection and your surveyor is satisfied they comply with the requirements in force at the time the works were carried out a Regularisation Certificate will be issued.
 It should be noted that the Building Control Surveyor may require additional work to be carried out to achieve compliance with the Building Regulations.